Dijkstras algorithm with predictions to solve the single-source many-targets shortest-path problem: Introduction

-\begin{enumerate}[label=(\arabic*), itemsep=2ex] \item We combine a ML-approach with the edge pruning idea sketched above to obtain a new algorithm for the SSMTSP problem.
-Basically, our idea is to develop a ML-algorithm that computes a prediction $\Pred$ of the final shortest path distance after a few iterations of the adapted Dijkstra algorithm.
-We then use this prediction in combination with the pruning idea above to further reduce the search space explored by Dijkstra's algorithm.
-One of the challenges on the ML-side is to define features capturing the essence of the Dijkstra run which can be used to arrive at a good prediction.
-On the algorithm-design side, we need to take care of the fact that the prediction might actually be an underestimation of the actual shortest path distance.
+The main contributions presented in this paper are as follows: \begin{enumerate} \item We combine an ML-approach with the pruning idea above to obtain a new algorithm for the SSMTSP problem.
+Basically, our algorithm (referred to as \DijkstraPrediction) computes a prediction $\Pred$ of the final shortest path distance after a few iterations, and then uses this prediction $\Pred$ together with the pruning trick of \cite{bast2003heuristic} to further reduce the search space it explores.
+On the ML-side, one of the challenges is to define features capturing the essence of the Dijkstra run which can be used to arrive at a good prediction.
+On the algorithm-design side, we need to tackle the problem that the prediction might be an underestimation of the actual shortest path distance.
+We note that our algorithm works independently of the specific method that is used to arrive at the prediction $P$.

-\item We prove that our new algorithm computes an optimal solution and has a worst-case running time of $O(m + n \log n)$.
-Note that, in particular, our algorithm provides a proof of optimality and retains the worst-case running time of the original Dijkstra algorithm.
-That is, while our algorithm will never use more queue operations than the adapted Dijkstra algorithm, it can potentially save many queue operations additionally (depending on the accuracy of the prediction).
+\item We prove that our new algorithm \DijkstraPrediction\ always computes an exact solution and has a worst-case running time of $O(m + n \log n)$ (independent of the prediction error).
+In particular, \DijkstraPrediction\ retains the best worst-case running time and always provides a certificate of optimality.
+That is, while our algorithm will never use more priority queue operations than the adapted Dijkstra algorithm, it can potentially save many queue operations additionally.